Justin-Data/Hospitality-Revenue-Analysis/README.md

 - As such, emphasizing direct bookings could lead to increased revenue for the company, which could be achieved by providing an incentive for customers to book directly and marketing the hotel website acccordingly.

 Furthermore, the hotel company appeared to suffer from many booking cancellations with a total of around 33k.
-The issue here can be emphasized when calculating the total missed revenue as a result of such cancellations (Revenue_generated - Revenue_realized), which adds up to around £298M.
+The issue here can be emphasized when calculating the total missed revenue as a result of such cancellations, which adds up to around £298M.
+(Revenue_generated - Revenue_realized)

 ![Bookings Outcome](outcome.png)